samwho/rsgrep/README.md

 It's about 440mb compressed, 3gb uncompressed.
 You will need to uncompress it into the `spec/data` directory in order to run the specs successfully.

+This file is a bit of a bad example though, to be honest.
+I'm only using it at the moment so that the specs give a good idea of how long it takes to scan through such a large file.
+The reason that this is not a good file to use is because it isn't sorted in a way the rsgrep knows how to process yet.
+Its handling of capital letters and punctuation are a bit confusing and I haven't yet been able to find a consistent and clean way of scanning it.